erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 That is pretty much the whole idea, to pick up a split point in a such way that the resulting separation key will be minimal.

-Interesting to mention that starting from version 12 PostgreSQL does whole-colum suffix truncation without actually implementing key normalization.
+Worth mentioning that starting from version 12 PostgreSQL does whole-colum suffix truncation without actually implementing key normalization.
 There is even a good overview of all these techniques in the corresponding [wiki page][wiki-key-normalizaton].

 ### 4.5 Indirection vector